StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 app.UseCors();
 ```

-Run server in watch mode for development:
+Run server in watch mode for development because we will be making changes to it and hot reload is noice.

 ```sh
 dotnet watch --project Server.API